L1lith/L1lith/README.md

 ## Areas I've explored

+### Artificial Intelligence
+Recently I have done extensive work with multiple forms of Artificial Intelligence.
+I have become very good at using the following AI:
+- ChatGPT (this ai can have conversations with you and help you figure out how to do things)
+- Midjourney (this ai can convert text into images)
+- Topaz Gemscale (it's a very simple image upscaling tool)

+I would be open to prompt engineering roles, but only if I felt passionately about the project.

 ### Teaching
 Learning to teach enables me to share my knowledge, and help me consolidate my understanding of code.
 If you would like to learn JavaScript, feel free to check out [Your First RPG](https://yourfirstrpg.com), a course I'm currently working on.